Plans To Allow Fans Back Into Stadiums paused Due To Virus Spike - UrduPoint

 The leaders of more than 100 sports bodies have reportedly written to Prime Minister Boris Johnson to ask for emergency funding, warning of "a lost generation of activity".

-Premier League chief executive Richard Masters earlier this month warned it was "critical" to get fans back into stadiums soon, with clubs facing enormous losses.
+Premier League chief executive Richard Masters has warned it is "critical" to get fans back into stadiums soon, with clubs facing enormous losses.

+Newcastle head coach Steve Bruce told a press conference on Tuesday he was desperate to see supporters back and was disappointed by the move.

+"It's totally and utterly different without them," he said.
+"It's not the spectacle that I believe it is when you get a full St James' Park and you get a cracking game."
+Kevin Miles, the chief executive of the Football Supporters' Association, urged the government to listen to fans, saying feedback from test events confirmed a high level of compliance with health and safety measures.

+"Having fans at games is of course not only important to the lives of supporters, it is also crucial to the survival of so many clubs who play a crucial role within their communities," he said.

-Plans to host 1,000-capacity crowds at four Super League fixtures next week now look set to be scrapped.
+Plans to host 1,000-capacity crowds at four rugby league Super League fixtures next week now look set to be scrapped.

-"It's clearly very disappointing," RFL (Rugby Football League) chief executive Ralph Rimmer told the BBC.
-"We spoke with the secretary of state last week who was very supportive in developing a road map back to full crowds and the pilot schemes were the first step in that.
+And a planned crowd trial for a horse race meeting at Newmarket this week has also been thrown into doubt.

 "If we don't find a route map with smart solutions to allow sports and live events to gradually reopen, we risk decimation of our sporting and cultural infrastructure," he wrote on Twitter.